 His road-building innovation is today widely considered the biggest advancement in road-building since the Roman Empire.

 Not only did John Loudon McAdam's design result in a smoother surface and carriage ride, but it was cheaper to build and lasted longer.
 This "new" roadway surface and construction process have since been immortalized with McAdam’s name, often with the Americanized spelling "MacAdam" or "macadam".

 The advent of motor vehicles has meant many of the original roads have now been resurfaced or replaced with a tar coating or asphalt.
 However, if you are lucky, you might still see some surviving examples of his original roads around the world today.

-McAdam's life was interesting in an of itself.
-Born into aristocracy, family problems would see him move to the U.S. just before the revolution.
+McAdam's life was interesting in and of itself.
+Born into aristocracy, family problems would see him move to the U.S. just before the American War of Independence.
 After the conclusion of the war, he and his family would return to the U.K. to restart their lives once again.

 John McAdam's early life